chainsona/baxus-ai-agent-bob-ui/SPECS.md

 ## Overview

-Create an AI agent named "Bob" whose main job analyzes users' virtual bars within the BAXUS ecosystem to provide personalized bottle recommendations for their wishlists.
-Bob at his core, is a whisky expert and is incredibly knowledgeable about the entire industry.
+Create an AI agent named "BOB" whose main job analyzes users' virtual bars within the BAXUS ecosystem to provide personalized bottle recommendations for their wishlists.
+BOB at his core, is a whisky expert and is incredibly knowledgeable about the entire industry.
 He’s the perfect person to go to to get recommendations for new bottles to add to your collection, or give you a profile of your taste.

 ## Objectives

 - Train an AI agent that has the main functionality of analyzing a user's bar bottles to make personalized suggestions.

-## Bob’s Core Functionality
+## BOB’s Core Functionality

 1. Collection Analysis: